-Network-based firewalls have become almost ubiquitous across US enterprises for their proven defense against an ever-increasing array of threats.
+Network-based firewalls have become almost ubiquitous across U.S. enterprises for their proven defense against an ever-increasing array of threats.

-A recent study by network testing firm NSS Labs found that up to 80% of US large businesses run a next-generation firewall.
+A recent study by network testing firm NSS Labs found that up to 80% of U.S. large businesses run a next-generation firewall.
 Research firm IDC estimates the firewall and related unified threat management market was a $7.6 billion industry in 2015 and expected to reach $12.7 billion by 2020.

 What is a firewall?

-Firewalls act as a perimeter defense tool that monitor traffic and either allow it or block it.
+Firewalls act as a perimeter defense tool that monitors traffic and either allows it or blocks it.
 Over the years functionality of firewalls has increased, and now most firewalls can not only block a set of known threats and enforce advanced access control list policies, but they can also deeply inspect individual packets of traffic and test packets to determine if they’re safe.
 Most firewalls are deployed as network hardware that processes traffic and software that allow end users to configure and manage the system.
 Increasingly, software-only versions of firewalls are being deployed in highly virtualized environments to enforce policies on segmented networks or in the IaaS public cloud.

 When firewalls were first created they were stateless, meaning that the hardware that the traffic traverse through while being inspected monitored each packet of network traffic individually and either blocking or allowing it in isolation.
 Beginning in the mid to late 1990s, the first major advancements in firewalls was the introduction of state.
 Stateful firewalls examine traffic in a more holistic context, taking into account the operating state and characteristics of the network connection to provide a more holistic firewall.
 Maintaining this state allows the firewall to allow certain traffic to access certain users while blocking at same traffic to other users, for example.